maxime-lair/maxime-lair/roadTo/os_concepts/networking_concepts.md

 We could also call it understanding the network layer, as we will cover *ARP/ICMP/MAC/LLC*

+We will however not dive into TCP/UDP specifics, as It would make the article too clustered with informations, and It was already partly covered in the [Sockets](sockets) article

 ## Datalink layer

 Organize bits into frames and provides hop-to-hop delivery